 The teacher might have a time when he or she will ask you to be online.
-Generally, there are not a lot of synchronous sessions in the course (no more than 6), and you usually have the option to pick which ones you want to attend.
+Most courses have only a few synchronous sessions (no more than 6), and you will usually have the option to pick which ones you want to attend.
 All of the sessions are recorded, so you can watch the ones you might miss.

 What you might need to participate: